Measurement of capital - frequently asked questions

 6.3: Are issuer call options, other than for tax or regulatory reasons, permitted within five years from the date on which the issuer irrevocably receives the proceeds of payment for the instrument?
 (Added June 2019)

 No. An instrument may only be callable at the initiative of the issuer and only after a minimum of five years from the date on which the issuer irrevocably receives the proceeds of payment for the instrument.
-APRA would not typically agree to amendments to the terms of existing instruments to permit the call or redemption of an instrument at any time before the minimum five year period ends, even on the basis that the redemption of the instrument will enable the investors to rollover their existing investment into a longer termed or better quality instrument, except in extraordinary circumstances.
+APRA would not typically agree to amendments to the terms of existing instruments to permit the call or redemption of an instrument at any time before the minimum five year period ends.

-7.1: Are there any restrictions on the dividend stopper provisions that may be contained in an Additional Tier 1 Capital instrument?
+7.1: Are there any restrictions on the dividend ‘stopper’ provisions that may be contained in an AT1 capital instrument?

-The relevant prudential standards limit the use of dividend stoppers within Additional Tier 1 Capital instruments.
-In implementing these, issuers need to ensure that any restriction on the payment of distributions to holders of CET 1 Capital instruments is subject to an exception for any distributions or other payments which it is legally obliged to make as at the time the restriction comes into force.
+The relevant prudential standards limit the use of dividend stoppers within AT1 capital instruments.
+In implementing these, APRA expects issuers to ensure that any restriction on the payment of distributions to holders of CET1 capital instruments is subject to an exception for any distributions or other payments which it is legally obliged to make as at the time the restriction comes into force.

-Regulated entities also need to ensure that any restriction on the payment of these distributions, or any restriction on redemptions or buybacks of CET 1 Capital instruments, does not apply to (1) any existing holding company of the issuer, or (2) any potential future holding company of the issuer, where the holding company does not undertake the role of issuer of the instrument.
+APRA also expects regulated entities to ensure that any restriction on the payment of these distributions, or any restriction on redemptions or buybacks of CET1 capital instruments, does not apply to (1) any existing holding company of the issuer, or (2) any potential future holding company of the issuer, where the holding company does not undertake the role of issuer of the instrument.
 This includes situations where a future holding company is substituted as the issuer of ordinary shares on conversion, but not as the issuer of the instrument.

-8.1: What information is considered by APRA when assessing whether the marketing of a capital instrument suggests that the instrument does not meet the appropriate capital criteria?
+8.1: What information is considered by APRA when assessing whether the marketing or additional documentation in relation to a capital instrument suggests that the instrument does not meet the appropriate capital criteria?
+(Updated December 2021)

-The relevant prudential standards require that Additional Tier 1 and Tier 2 Capital instruments must be marketed in accordance with their prudential treatment.
+The relevant prudential standards require that capital instruments must be marketed in accordance with their prudential treatment.
 All marketing documentation issued by or on behalf of an issuer is relevant for this purpose.

 Material produced by third parties (such as media, dealers, investors) suggesting that an instrument has lesser capital attributes than its prudential classification should be followed up and addressed by the regulated entity to the extent they are aware, and to the extent feasible.
 This might include, for example, material that:

-- suggests Additional Tier 1 Capital instruments are not permanent, such as references to term to maturity or maturity date or that APRA will approve redemption; or
+- suggests AT1 capital instruments are not permanent, such as references to term to maturity or maturity date or that APRA will approve redemption;

-- indicates a ranking or subordination of Additional Tier 1 or Tier 2 Capital instruments that is inconsistent with the relevant prudential standard.
+- indicates a ranking or subordination of any capital instrument that is inconsistent with the relevant prudential standard.

-9. Use of laws of a foreign jurisdiction in Additional Tier 1 and Tier 2 Capital instruments
+9. Use of laws of a foreign jurisdiction in AT1 and Tier 2 capital instruments

 9.1: What is required to comply with the relevant prudential standards in relation to the laws of foreign jurisdictions?